 - 1/2 teaspoon salt

-- Pre-heat oven to 375°.
-Make crust according to pie crust directions and then press pie shell in pan.
+- Make crust according to pie crust directions.
 Tuck under the edges and then place foil over the crust and put pie beads or dry beans in the center of the foil.
-Bake for 12 minutes or until lightly golden brown.
+Bake for 10 minutes or until lightly golden brown.

-- Add the sugar, corn starch and salt to the berry mixture and stir together.
-Once pie crust is golden brown add the berry mixture on top.
-Then cut the lattice crust about 1/2 inch using a pizza cutter.
-Place 4 strips vertically on top of the berries and then carefully weave the 4 horizontal strips underneath.
-Brush the egg yolk on top of the crust using a pastry brush and then sprinkle with sugar.
+- Remove pie crust from oven and add the berry mixture on top (leaving any excess juices in the bowl).
+Then place top crust on top of the berries (alternatively add the crumb topping below).
+Brush the egg white on top of the pie crust using a pastry brush and then sprinkle with sugar.

 - Bake pie for 45-55 minutes, or until crust is golden brown.
 Add foil to cover the crust if it is browning too fast.
 Remove from oven and allow to cool (1-2 hours) to thicken before slicing.